Elgg/Elgg/docs/guides/events-list.rst

 Metadata events
 ===============

+**create:before, metadata**
+    Called before the metadata is written to the database.
+Return ``false`` to prevent DB write.

-**create, metadata**
+**create:after, metadata**
-    Called after the metadata has been created.
-Return false to delete the metadata that was just created.
+    Called after the metadata has been created

+**update:before, metadata**
+    Called before the metadata is updated in the database.
+Return ``false`` to prevent DB write.

-**update, metadata**
+**update:after, metadata**
-    Called after the metadata has been updated.
-Return false to *delete the metadata.*
+    Called after the metadata has been updated

-**delete, metadata**
+**delete:before, metadata**
     Called before metadata is deleted.
-Return false to prevent deletion.
+Return ``false`` to prevent deletion.
+	Note that this event is not triggered when entity itself is deleted (listen to entity events if you need to perform additional cleanup).

+**delete:after, metadata**
+    Called after metadata is deleted
+	Note that this event is not triggered when entity itself is deleted (listen to entity events if you need to perform additional cleanup).

 **enable, metadata**
 	Called when enabling metadata.
 Return false to prevent enabling.